 The Heroes Center Story

-The serene location of the Heroes Center, only minutes from GTCC campus and downtown High Point, offers a safe haven for veterans to spend quiet time by themselves or around vets struggling with similar experiences.
+The serene location of the Heroes Center, only minutes from GTCC campus and downtown High Point, offers a safe haven for veterans to spend quiet time by themselves or around vets who are in school and undergoing similar experiences.
 Hunting, fishing, clay target shooting, hiking, small lake boating and campfire discussions are just some of the community activities.

 Why the Heroes Center is Important